Is your school affiliated with any particular church?

 Each year in grammar school, students move chronologically through a section of the timeline.
 This cycle of study is repeated in the logic and rhetoric school years, building on the foundation that has been laid, by using their developing skills of reasoning, analysis and persuassion.

-• Latin is the foundation of modern Romance languages.
+Latin is the foundation of modern Romance languages, making it easier for students to acquire languages, like Spanish, later.

 Do you use textbooks?